xrlim1999/Blade-Cascade-Flow-Solver/README.md

 # Blade Cascade Design
 Module that focuses on blade design and analysis in an engine cascade setting.
-It incorporates the vortex panel method for 2D flowfield analysis, which can be extended to 3D estimation.
+It incorporates the vortex panel method for 2D flowfield analysis, which is further extended to 3D estimations.